Retirement Intelligence

 Re-employment Age Extended to 67

-Singapore's re-employment age was raised to 67, allowing seniors to remain employed longer.
-But this also signals the government's implicit acknowledgement that CPF alone is insufficient.
+Singapore's re-employment age was raised to 67, allowing seniors to stay employed longer — but also signalling that CPF alone is insufficient for most retirees.

 mom.gov.sg ↗